Trump says he ‘could be’ seeking $230 million from his own Justice Department | News Channel 3-12

 The second complaint focuses on Trump’s classified documents case — which was dismissed after he was reelected — including accusing the FBI of violating his privacy when it searched his Florida estate in 2022.
 CNN previously reported on that claim, which sought $100 million.

-“President Trump continues to fight back against all Democrat-led Witch Hunts, including the ‘Russia, Russia, Russia’ hoax and the un-Constitutional and un-American weaponization of our justice system by Crooked Joe Biden and his handlers,” a spokesperson for Trump’s outside legal team said in a statement.
+Asked to confirm the $230 million amount, a spokesperson for Trump’s outside legal team said only that “President Trump continues to fight back against all Democrat-led Witch Hunts, including the ‘Russia, Russia, Russia’ hoax and the un-Constitutional and un-American weaponization of our justice system by Crooked Joe Biden and his handlers.”

 It was not immediately clear what steps Trump or his legal team had taken more recently to press the Justice Department for a payment out of those complaints.
 According to The Times, both claims were filed as part of an administrative process that allows people who believe they have been wronged to seek compensation from federal agencies.
 That is different from a lawsuit filed in court and decided by a judge.